Erection problems whether formally diagnosed as Erectile Dysfunction (ED) or not can truly take a toll on a guy’s sex life and happiness.

-Also, learn to pay attention to what you feel physically as you go throughout your day.
+Also, learn to pay attention, to notice what you feel both physically and emotionally as you go throughout your day.
 Don’t wait until sex to try to turn that ability on.

 Our society is very mentally focused and so it can be challenging to shift from thinking to feeling during sex.
 The more you feel and learn to navigate everything you feel with conscious awareness, the less likely performance anxiety will get in your way.

 If you feel and experience your body fully in your daily life, then over the longer term you’ll be happier in bed, and out – and more fun to be with, too.

 Worry occurs when your mind is in the future.
 Regret occurs when you’re in the past.